apigee/external-callout/README.md

 # ExternalCallout policy

+_This is a preview of the GitHub repo to accompany Apigee's ExternalCallout policy, so the current content is limited and subject to change._

 The ExternalCallout policy allows users to build their own services using a well-defined API that is supported by Apigee.
 The API and services are defined using [Protocol Buffers](https://developers.google.com/protocol-buffers) and